Byrgius (crater)

-Byrgius is a lunar impact crater located in the western part of the Moon, near the limb.
+Byrgius is a lunar impact crater located in the western part of The Moon, near the limb.
 As a result, Byrgius appears strongly oval in shape due to foreshortening.
+It lies northwest of Vieta.
 To the northwest is the nearly ruined crater Lamarck.

-The rim of Byrgius is worn and eroded, with Byrgius A overlying the eastern rim and Byrgius D lying across the northwest.
-The floor is relatively flat and undistinguished by significant craters.
-Byrgius A possesses its own ray system that extends for over 400 kilometres.
+The low rim of Byrgius is worn and eroded, with Byrgius A overlying the eastern rim and Byrgius D lying across the northwest.
+The floor of Byrgius is relatively flat and undistinguished by significant craters.
+Byrgius A possesses its own ray system that crosses Byrgius, and extends for over 300 kilometres.
+This fresh crater has an estimated age of around 48 million years.

+This crater is named after Swiss horologist Jost Burgi.
+His name was introduced into lunar nomenclature in 1651 by Giovanni Ricciolli.
+The designation was formally adopted by the International Astronomical Union in 1651.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Byrgius.